kubecost/docs/cost-allocation.md

 ### Shared resources

-Select how shared costs set on the settings page will be shared among allocations
+Select how shared costs set on the settings page will be shared among allocations.
+Pick from default shared resources, or select a custom shared resource.
+A custom shared resource can be selected in the Configure custom shared resources feature at the bottom of the _Edit report_ window.

 ## 4. Additional dashboard icons
 ![Save/Load/Download](https://raw.githubusercontent.com/kubecost/docs/main/images/icons.JPG)